apollographql/apollo-client/README.md

 # [Apollo client](http://dev.apollodata.com/) [![npm version](https://badge.fury.io/js/apollo-client.svg)](https://badge.fury.io/js/apollo-client) [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack)

-**The master branch is the beta version of Apollo Client 2.0, to find the current @latest, take a look at the `latest` branch.
-For update information, check out the [upgrade guide](Upgrade.md)**
+**The master branch is the beta version of Apollo Client 2.0.
+To find the current @latest, take a look at the `latest` branch.
+For update information, check out the [upgrade guide](Upgrade.md).**

-**The documentation site still references the 1.0 API until we are out of beta for the 2.0**
+**The documentation site still references the 1.0 API until we are out of beta for 2.0.**

-Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, etc. It allows you to easily build UI components that fetch data via GraphQL.
-To get the most value out of `apollo-client` you should use it with one of its view layer integrations.
+Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
+It allows you to easily build UI components that fetch data via GraphQL.
+To get the most value out of `apollo-client`, you should use it with one of its view layer integrations.

-To get started with the React integration go to our [**React Apollo documentation website**](http://dev.apollodata.com/react/).
+To get started with the React integration, go to our [**React Apollo documentation website**](http://dev.apollodata.com/react/).

 Apollo Client also has view layer integrations for [all the popular frontend frameworks](#learn-how-to-use-apollo-client-with-your-favorite-framework).
-For the best experience make sure to use the view integration layer for your frontend framework of choice.
+For the best experience, make sure to use the view integration layer for your frontend framework of choice.

 Apollo Client can be used in any JavaScript frontend where you want to use data from a GraphQL server.
 It's:

 1. **Incrementally adoptable**, so that you can drop it into an existing JavaScript app and start using GraphQL for just part of your UI.
 2. **Universally compatible**, so that Apollo works with any build setup, any GraphQL server, and any GraphQL schema.
-2. **Simple to get started with**, you can start loading data right away and learn about advanced features later.
+3. **Simple to get started with**, so you can start loading data right away and learn about advanced features later.
-3. **Inspectable and understandable**, so that you can have great developer tools to understand exactly what is happening in your app.
+4. **Inspectable and understandable**, so that you can have great developer tools to understand exactly what is happening in your app.
-4. **Built for interactive apps**, so your users can make changes and see them reflected in the UI immediately.
+5. **Built for interactive apps**, so your users can make changes and see them reflected in the UI immediately.
-4. **Small and flexible**, so you don't get stuff you don't need.
+6. **Small and flexible**, so you don't get stuff you don't need.
 The core is under 25kb compressed.
-5. **Community driven**, Apollo is driven by the community and serves a variety of use cases.
+7. **Community driven**, because Apollo is driven by the community and serves a variety of use cases.
 Everything is planned and developed in the open.

 Get started on the [home page](http://dev.apollodata.com/), which has great examples for a variety of frameworks.